MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-test-electronic-payments.md

 Some of the information that is validated includes:

-- Bank accounts numbers are valid.
+- Whether bank account numbers are valid.
-- Positive payment lines are present.
+- Whether positive payment lines are present.
-- If domestic and international payments are made from only one bank account.
+- Whether domestic and international payments are made from only one bank account.
-- If only one bank account can be used for Isabel.
+- Whether only one bank account can be used for Interbanks Standards Association Belgium (Isabel).
-- If payment lines are in Euro for SEPA.
+- Whether payment lines are in euro for Single Euro Payments Area (SEPA).
-- If a number series has been defined for SEPA.
+- Whether a number series has been defined for SEPA.

 You can view any errors on the **Export Check Error Logs** page.